domidodo/HeskPlugin_LDAP/README.md

 If there is a LDAP-User with the same mail-address like a local Hesk-User, both accounts will be linked and the LDAP-user-password will be the valid one.

+For the case that the LDAP server cannot be reached, the passwords are encrypted stored in the database.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>